 "Tournafulla Sustainable Living’s aim is to keep our community and our area alive and viable.
-We have done much to accomplish this in the past, thanks to SSE community funding.
-We know that much work will need to be done to develop the site and garden.
-This gives people a chance to work safely outdoors, and to keep engaged with the community, young and old."Helen Broderick, Chairperson of Tournafulla Sustainable Living Community
+We have done much to accomplish this in the past, thanks to SSE Renewables community funding.
+This year’s funding will be used to install solar panels to light up the shed and polytunnel areas and assist with a water pump system to create a safe environment for people to work, walk and grow produce in the Community Development Living garden behind the Community Hall"Helen Broderick Chairperson Tournafulla Sustainable Living Community

 Tournafulla, Rathcahill, Dromada and Athea Wind Farms in West Limerick have a combined capacity of over 100MW and are capable of powering over 50,000 homes in the region.
 Leanamore Wind Farm in North Kerry entered full commercial operation in 2018 and consists of nine turbines which generate enough green energy to power over 10,000 homes.